mn-sakib/mn-sakib/README.md

-- 👋 Hi, I’m @mn-sakib
+- 👋 Hi, I’m MD NAJMUS SAKIB
 - 👀 I’m interested in programming
-- 🌱 I’m always like to learning programming
+- 🌱 I always liked learning programming
-- 💞️ I’m looking to collaborate on Skilled and Creatives people or Companies
+- 💞️ I’m looking to collaborate with Skilled and Creatives people or Companies
 - 📫 You can reach me via Email: mail@mnsakib.com

 <!---